Mister Car Wash Inc. (MCW) Reveals an Earnings Mystery

 Morgan Stanley gave a rating of “Equal-Weight” to MCW, setting the target price at $11 in the report published on August 12th of the previous year.

-Volatility was left at 3.65%, however, over the last 30 days, the volatility rate increased by 4.03%, as shares sank -2.22% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +2.75% upper at present.
+Volatility was left at 3.77%, however, over the last 30 days, the volatility rate increased by 4.30%, as shares sank -6.70% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.88% lower at present.

 Insider Trading